erredeco/my-foundation-1/README.md

 # my-foundation-1
-my foundation 1 is my first attempt to build a development enviroment using bower and grunt; it is still flawed
+my foundation 1 is my first attempt to build a development enviroment using npm and gulp; it is still flawed

 ##Installation instructions